fzaninotto/Faker/readme.md

 To populate entities, create a new populator class (using a generator instance as parameter), then list the class and number of all the entities that must be generated.
 To launch the actual data population, call the `execute()` method.

+Note that some of the `populators` could require additional parameters.
+As example the `doctrine` populator has an option to specify its batchSize on how often it will flush the UnitOfWork to the database.

 Here is an example showing how to populate 5 `Author` and 10 `Book` objects:

 ```php